Setting employment goals

 Identify opportunities for improving the service

 Shadowing employment support appointments

-The results from the intensive user research were synthesised into themes, insights and key user needs.
+The user research was synthesised into themes, insights and user needs.

 A lack of information online contributed to client anxiety before the first appointment

 Employment ‘support plans’ were not used effectively when filled in by staff on behalf of clients

 Digital skills and confidence is a prerequisite for the majority of jobs